San Marcos Toxic Exposure Lawyer

 Texas Statute of Limitations

-Toxic Exposure Accidents in San Marcos
+Toxic Exposure Cases in San Marcos

-High-risk accident areas in San Marcos include I-35 through San Marcos (heavy congestion, especially near the outlet malls), SH-80 (Hopkins Street) through downtown San Marcos, I-35 and SH-123 interchange, Wonder World Drive near I-35, Aquarena Springs Drive near Texas State University.
-If you have been injured in a toxic exposure accident near any of these locations, our attorneys can help.
+High-risk areas in San Marcos include I-35 through San Marcos (heavy congestion, especially near the outlet malls), SH-80 (Hopkins Street) through downtown San Marcos, I-35 and SH-123 interchange, Wonder World Drive near I-35, Aquarena Springs Drive near Texas State University.
+If you have been injured near any of these locations, our attorneys can help.

-• The San Marcos Premium Outlets and Tanger Outlets draw millions of shoppers annually, creating heavy traffic on I-35 and surrounding roads
+- The San Marcos Premium Outlets and Tanger Outlets draw millions of shoppers annually, creating heavy traffic on I-35 and surrounding roads

-• San Marcos sits at the midpoint between Austin and San Antonio on I-35, one of the most heavily traveled interstate corridors in the country
+- San Marcos sits at the midpoint between Austin and San Antonio on I-35, one of the most heavily traveled interstate corridors in the country

 Understanding Toxic Exposure Cases